zahur76/MilestoneProject_2/README.md

 The game initially started out as an idea to develop my javascript skills.
 Once the prototype was completed, it's concept was used as groundwork to develop this project.
 One of the advantages gained by doing this was the ability to code the game faster since the main game code logic had already been mapped out.

+The features were designed in the order that they would be selected while playing the game.
+For example the level select feature modal was coded before the main game.
+Once the initial main game design was completed then a preliminary testing performed as detailed [below](#testing).
+The development cycle main steps were as follows:

+1. Game design work
+2. Main game programming
+3. Mid project review and testing
+4. Character page programming
+5. Programming for non-existent page
+6. Final testing

-The development cycle was as follows:
+The full development cycle is detailed below:

 1. [wireframe](assets/doc/wireframe.pdf) created
 2. Index.html page created